wwj31/dogactor/README.md

 ```

 # 2.Quick Start
-Code below is a simple impementation of dogactor,
+Code below is a simple implementation of dogactor,
 run it after copy to your main, or see [demo/example](demo/example)
 ```go
 package main